 Nicos Komninos is professor emeritus at the Aristotle University of Thessaloniki and CEO of Intelspace Technologies.
 He holds a master’s degree of Architecture-Engineering from the Aristotle University, post-graduate studies in Semantics with A. J. Greimas, and a PhD from the Ecole des Hautes Etudes en Science Sociales (EHESS Paris) under the supervision of P.H.
 Chombart de Lauwe.
 He has taught courses on “Intelligent Cities: Architectures and Strategies”, “Design and Development of Software Applications for Smart Cities”, “Strategic Planning for Urban Development”, and “Learning Regions: Innovation and Regional Development in Europe”.

 He is the founder of URENIO Research and has coordinated more than one hundred projects under the European research and territorial development programmes (H2020, FP, CIP, LDV, Interreg, SEE, MED).
-His research interests focus on intelligent/smart cities: (1) intelligent cities formation with respect to cyber-physical systems of innovation, smart ecosystems, user-driven innovation, innovation strategies; (2) structure, ontologies, architectures of city intelligence, operation of smart cities; and (3) intelligent city strategy, planning and governance, applications and platforms design and development, smart city technologies, cloud computing and data analytics.
+His research interests are in two fields (1) intelligent / smart cities: intelligent city evolution, ontologies and architectures of city intelligence, intelligent city strategy and planning, applications and platforms design and development, smart city technologies, (2) cyber-physical systems of innovation: platform-ecosystems, user-driven innovation, software applications for the innovation, innovation strategies, smart specialisation strategies (RIS3), measurement of innovation performance.
+These are two interdependent fields of research, with cyber-physical systems of innovation being the problem-solving engine in intelligent cities.

 He has authored about 180 papers, including thirteen books, on intelligent and smart cities, urban planning, innovation territories and strategies, among which the trilogy Intelligent Cities: Innovation, knowledge systems and digital spaces (Routledge 2002), Intelligent Cities and Globalisation of Innovation Networks (Routledge 2008), and The Age of Intelligent Cities: Smart Environments and Innovation-for-all Strategies (Routledge 2014).
 His latest books are Smart Cities and Connected Intelligence (Routledge, 2020) and Smart Cities in the Post-algorithmic Era (Edward Elgar, 2019).